Chiropractic iatrogenic illness profiles some adverse effects of treatment.

-It's pure nonsense to suggest that there is no doctor-caused disease in Chiropractic clinics.
-However, whilst the reality is that serious injuries are rare, small and some not-so-small problems are common.
+It's sheer nonsense to suggest that there is no doctor caused disease in our clinics.
+However, whilst the reality is that serious injuries are rare, small and some not so minor problems are not uncommon.

 How do I know?
-I cause them myself, and at Chiropractic Help I regularly get questions from patients who have been injured by chiropractors.
-CHIROPRACTIC HELP ...
+I have caused them myself, and regularly get questions from patients who have been injured by chiropractors.

 I have meralgia paresthetica.
 Had a popping sensation in lower back a